chrisjz/sm64vr/README.md

 ### King Bob-omb

-* When dropping KB, sometimes he rotates incorrectly when grounded.
 * Letting KB go gently at ground sometimes causes him to freeze without registering damage to KB.
-* When KB throws Mario with Mario at an angle, Mario's viewpoint is still at an angle.
+This is due to the collision occuring before player lets go of KB.
 * Grabbing KB using Leap whilst being thrown causes KB to float away waving.
 * KB doesn't return to spawn point if player throws KB and then player leaves the battleground perimeter.
 * Level is completed when player grabs star with Leap hands, instead of only when colliding with it with hands.
+* Player can grab KB too soon after he recovers from damage.
 * Player should drop boss if he falls off ledge.
 * Better movement of star to its final position.